HeyHarry3636/GlideStationing_python/README.md

 # Glide Stationing (StructureStationingScript.py)
 ## Synopsis

 This [script] (StructureStationingScript.py) was developed to create a two-dimensional profile of a three-dimensional survey for use in river restoration.
 Structure surveys need to be converted so that two-dimensional areas can be computed and related to regional curves.
+Survey data is then added to a database using SQL and command line.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=kEC6D8w8mCE
 " target="_blank"><img src="http://img.youtube.com/vi/kEC6D8w8mCE/0.jpg"